 A training should be first performed on the selected ML model with labelled data, i.e. input data with corresponding output data:

-- Input data: positioning estimate and optionally: used positioning method, assistance data, UE ID, Area, see Table 6.59.1-1.
+- Input data: positioning estimate by two positioning methods, one of them (e.g. GPS information) used as ground truth to evaluate the accuracy of the other method and optionally: used positioning method, assistance data, UE ID, Area, see Table 6.59.1-1.

 - Output data: corresponding accuracy (calculated with benchmark method such as the output of MDT), see Table 6.59.1-2.